Captainmango/php-playgorund/notes/basics/02_php_clientside.md

 ## URL parameters

 URL parameters work the same way they do in other languages.
 A key difference with PHP though is that a function ran by a form will interpolate these values into the URL.
-This is because the script is using the GET method, so has to mutate the URL to get this to work.
+This is because the script is using the GET method, so has to mutate the URL to get this to work as no body is sent with a GET request.
 This showcases PHP's serverside nature.

 Changing then URL params does cause state change.
 This looks like a security flaw tbh.